JXing-Lab/NJLAGS_SV/README.md

 - GenerateGeneLevelSummaryTable_MEISV.py - Used to build gSV input table for Table 4
 - GenerateGeneLevelSummaryTable.py - Used to build Table 4
 - GenerateSizeDistributionChartsByMEI.py - Used to plot Figure S2

+### PPI Network

+This folder contains the files and scripts used to generate Figure 5.
+Pathway data was drawn from ConsensusPathDB, and input genes from the results of the combined CNV/gSV pipeline.

+- Network_gene.py - Used to build gene table referenced by Network_nodes_edges.py
+- Network_nodes_edges.py - Used to build table defining network structure
+- Network_plot.R - Used to plot PPI Network